guyroutledge/atozcss/_posts/2014-06-05-the-id-selector.md

 [http://jsbin.com/obeliz/1/edit](http://jsbin.com/obeliz/1/edit)

-Regardless of this complex technicality, it should be clear that overriding an ID takes a lot of work and it’s due to how specificity is actually calculated.
+Regardless of this complex technicality, it should be clear that overriding an ID takes a lot of work.
+This is due to how specificity is actually calculated.

 ## Calculating specificity